mmarquee/ui-automation/README.md

 ## Menus

+There appear to be 2 different types of menus, MenuBar and Menu based, VCL/Delphi and 'classic' windows applications menus start with a MenuBar. where as .NET applications start with Menus.
+Examples are shown below and in the examples provided.

+### Delphi / VCL Menus

-Menus are rather tricky, as they need to be expanded and collapsed before the menuitems can be seen via automation, also these menu items do not belong to the parent item, but the overall menu.
+VCL Menus are rather tricky, as they need to be expanded and collapsed before the menuitems can be seen via automation, also these menu items do not belong to the parent item, but the overall menu.

 The example below shows the current (as of 25/04/2016) support for 2 level menus.
 If either of these text items are not found the ElementNotFoundException exception will be thrown.